japi07/Pinterest_Data_Pipeline/README.md

 - Using Python for data extraction and posting to Kafka topics.
 - Consuming data from Kafka topics.
 - Storing streamed data in Amazon S3.
+- How to mount an S3 bucket to Databricks.
+- How to load data into Spark DataFrames.
+- Working with Delta tables in Databricks.
+- Querying and analyzing batch data with PySpark.

 ## Installation Instructions